nikhilshakohi/ToDoList/README.md

-This is a Personal Web Assistant for:
+This is a TODO List app made using:
-	Daily functions on web
-	Maintaining Records
-	and much more......
+Firebase and react
-Check it out.